ThalesGroup/cva6-softcore-contest/README.md

 A FPGA platform prototyping **CV32A6** (CVA6 in 32-bit flavor) has been implemented on **Zybo Z7-20** board.

-This platform integrates a CV32A6 processor, a JTAG interface to run and debug software applications and a UART interface to display strings on a hyperterminal.
+This platform integrates a CV32A6 processor (clocked to 25MHz), a JTAG interface to run and debug software applications and a UART interface to display strings on a hyperterminal.

 Below are described steps to run Coremark application on CV32A6 FPGA platform, steps are the same for Dhrystone application and other software applications.